Artist

 Wolfgang Schoene (bass)

-Hans Jürgen "Mops" Nienhaus (drums)
+Hermann-Jürgen "Mops" Nienhaus (drums)

-Even if four of the five musicians were foreigners, Analogy absolutely deserve a place here along with the other "italian pop" groups, having spent their whole career in Italy and having released here their records.
+Even if four of the five musicians were foreigners, Analogy absolutely deserve a place here along with the other "Italian pop" groups, having spent their whole career in Italy and having released here their records.

 The initial name was The Joice, but it was changed by mistake by their record company to Yoice, and it was with this name that their first single was released by the small Produzioni Ventotto label, distributed by Messaggerie Musicali.